Ghosy/dmenu_eo/README.md

 2. Navigate to the cloned repository
 `cd Dmenu-EO`

-3. Run install.sh as root'
+3. Run install.sh as root
 `./install.sh`
 or
-`bash install.sh
+`bash install.sh`

 4. Run Dmenu_EO
 *First launch downloads and prepares each dictionary*